syngrisi/syngrisi/packages/syngrisi/README.md

 https://user-images.githubusercontent.com/23633060/225095007-39ee0a29-61c1-4f46-99ab-1af67052accb.mp4

+> [!TIP]
-> 💡If you want to try Syngrisi for the first time, you can use [boilerplate projects](#boilerplates); they are installed easily and quickly and allow you to evaluate the basic capabilities of the tool.
+> If you want to try Syngrisi for the first time, you can use [boilerplate projects](#boilerplates); they are installed easily and quickly and allow you to evaluate the basic capabilities of the tool.

 ### Native Mode Installation